jjmcoconut/amethst/content/Introduction to Database.md

 __Symbols Used in ER Notation__
 ![[Pasted image 20240422143426.png|350]]![[Pasted image 20240422143452.png|350]]

-# 7. Normalization EXAM! - EASY TO MAKE PROBLEMS
+# 7. Normalization - - EASY TO MAKE PROBLEMS

 ## Overview of Normalization